 “Oh please do explain.”

 “Avoiding conflict is what a bullfighter does.
 He sees the conflict coming, and he moves out of the way.
 If a bullfighter were to stand still, and face the bull as the bull charges, and allow himself to be impaled and killed, that would be ending the conflict.
 When a person charges at me with words and ideas that are in conflict with mine, I just stand there.
-But it’s different than bullfighting in that words and thoughts don’t draw blood, so when I end a conflict, nobody gets hurt.”
+But it’s different than bullfighting in that words and thoughts don’t draw blood, so when I end a conflict, nobody gets hurt.
+Which is kind of the whole point.”